 Messenger Eagle (See Dance for the Earth)

 “For the performance, Messenger Eagle, the Eagle is revered as a messenger to and from the Gods.
-If you are in communication with the Eagle you could receive a message from the Gods or, perhaps, send a message to the Gods.”
+If you are in communication with the Eagle you might receive a message from the Gods or, perhaps, send a message to the Gods.”
 Maida Withers

 Artists and Collaborators